A number of violent incidents among student groups at universities

 It is learnt that Khan Student Federation (KSS) led the Faizabad protest.
 The sources said KSS President Umer Khan had been involved in violent activities and he had long been supported by MQM.
 They said the strength of KSS had decrease following tension between MQM and ANP in Karachi.

 H-8 college officials said Umer Khan visited the college a couple of days ago and requested the principal to let him announce formation of a KSS unit.
 "Though Umer Khan has left the college, he still controls his KSS.
 He is capable of providing weapons to 'adventurous' students and take part in selected activities," a student said.

 College officials said Umer Khan visited the college escorted by half a dozen outsiders.
 "Most students know his truth but he has money and usually hires jobless youths to pursue his motives," alleged a farmer member of KSS.
 Daily times

 KU, Fuuast closed today

-closure of their campuses on Saturday on account of the death anniversary of Pir
+KARACHI, March 19: The University of Karachi and the Federal Urdu University of Arts, Science and Technology in separate statements issued on Friday announced closure of their campuses on Saturday on account of the death anniversary of Pir Sibghatullah Shah (Sooria Badshah).

 The examinations schedule for the day would, however, remain unaffected by the closure, the KU statement said.
 App